How long before I receive my wetsuit?

 If it is too small, we will not be able to alter it – however, the elasticity of the wetsuit usually means this is not a problem as long as you have done your measurements reasonably well.
 If it is really too small, you will either have to re-measure and re-buy a new wetsuit, or you could reach out to our preferred repairers Oi Wetsuits to see if they can make adjustments for you.

-You will need to pay for shipping of the wetsuit back to our workshops in Italy.
+If you require alterations, you will need to cover the cost of shipping of the wetsuit back to our workshops in Italy.
 We will ship it back to you at no extra cost.
 The alteration work itself is at no extra cost.

 Can I change my mind or cancel my order?

-As long as the wetsuit production has not begun, we will refund or amend your order.
+As long as the wetsuit production has not begun, we will be able to refund or amend your order.
 Once it is in production, it is non-refundable.

 I need some repairs done on my Elios wetsuit – do you have a preferred repairer in Australia?